KennethHoff/SourceGenerators/src/Generators/PocoSchemaGenerator/Oxx.Backend.Generators.PocoSchema.Zod/README.md

 Issues that are less common and/or can be worked around.

-* The schema generator only partially support enums.
-    * Example: `enum MyEnum { MyValue }`
-    * The schema generator has a `SimpleEnumBuiltInAtomicZodSchema` schema, but it is very limited.
-        * It does not generate a custom schema&type for each enum, but rather spews out `z.enum(<values>)` everywhere it's used.
-            * This means that you can't access the type of the enum
 * The schema generator only partially supports inheritance.
     * Example: `class MyParentClass { string MyProperty { get; set; } } class MyChildClass : MyParentClass { }`
     * Currently, the schema generator has no way of knowing that `MyChildClass` inherits from `MyParentClass`, so it will generate two separate schemas for